Board Minutes

 President and CEO Report

-President and CEO Craig reviewed his monthly report which included a review of meetings he attended and a legislative session update.
+President and CEO Craig reviewed his monthly report, which included an overview of meetings he attended over the past month.

 G&T Reports

-Basin – The Board of Directors viewed the video: March 2025 Basin Board Report.
-Director Beck provided a Basin report.
+Basin – Director Beck provided a Basin report.

 Corn Belt Power Cooperative – President & CEO Craig and Director Beck provided a Corn Belt report.

-NIPCO – Secretary Will and President & CEO Craig provided a NIPCO report.
+NIPCO – President & CEO Craig and Secretary Will provided a NIPCO report.

 IAEC – Director Amundson provided a Statewide report.